Along with the Gods: The Last 49 Days: Critical response

-Elizabeth Kerr of The Hollywood Reporter gave a mixed review and wrote, "Though the two films were shot simultaneously, there’s a sense of 'more' to Along with the Gods: The Last 49 Days that doesn't really do it any service.
-Like many a sequel bent on topping its predecessor to prove the first entry wasn't a fluke, the end result is just a bigger, noisier, less focused slog rather than continued world-building."
+Elizabeth Kerr of The Hollywood Reporter gave a mixed review and wrote, "Though the two films were shot simultaneously, there's a sense of 'more' to Along with the Gods: The Last 49 Days that doesn't do it any service.
+Like many a sequel bent on topping its predecessor to prove the first entry wasn't a fluke, the result is just a bigger, noisier, less focused slog rather than continued world-building."

-Noel Murray of Los Angeles Times gave a mixed review and wrote, "While Along with the Gods: The Last 49 Days is awkwardly bloated, it does eventually develop some momentum.
+Noel Murray of the Los Angeles Times gave a mixed review and wrote, "While Along with the Gods: The Last 49 Days is awkwardly bloated, it does eventually develop some momentum.
 Once viewers get accustomed to a movie that can move within minutes from courtroom drama to dinosaur attacks, they may enjoy the overwhelming spectacle of it all."

+Adeline Tan of The Strait Times gave 3.5 ticks and wrote: "the 141-minute movie, with its complex storyline, can be draggy at times, and the constant scene-changing can be confusing."

+Yoon Min-sik of The Korea Herald wrote: "The film is one that had the potential to be great but ended up just being OK, and that is not OK."